sourangshupal/Build-Custom-MCP-Servers/README.md

-# 🚀 FastMCP Agent: Notes, Weather & Search 📝☀️📰
+# 🚀 Build Custom MCP Servers 📝☀️📰

 ## 📖 Project Description

-This project demonstrates a simple agent built using the `FastMCP` library.
+This project demonstrates a simple MCP Servers built using the MCP `mcp[cli]` Python SDK.
 It provides several tools exposed through the MCP server:

 *   **Note Management:** Add, read, retrieve the latest, and generate summaries of notes stored locally.
 *   **Weather Information:** Fetch current weather data for a specified city using the WeatherAPI.com service.